 To provide students with the opportunity to develop an in-depth knowledge and understanding of English Literary Studies, enabling students to pursue specialised fields of study (via guided pathways in specialist areas) or to choose a flexible arrangement of topics which bypass traditional period or national boundaries.

 - The MA in English Literary Studies offers a number of special features.
 Some of the American Literature and Culture topics will engage with contemporary examples of American art and culture through field work.
 The topics relating to medieval literature and culture use connections to the History subject area and to the archives in Armagh, Belfast and Trinity College Dublin.

 - Students and staff across the degree also take part in a number of discussion groups, workshops and conferences both within and outside the University.
 There is the opportunity to organise and/or participate in the School's annual PG conference ('Common Ground') and weekly research seminars.

-The MA in English Literary Studies offers a flexible system in which students can choose either specific topics to create a focused programme of study or widely diverse areas of literary study, according to their own preferences.
+Course Details The MA in English Literary Studies offers a flexible system in which students can choose either specific topics to create a focused programme of study or widely diverse areas of literary study, according to their own preferences.
 The School's literary studies staff comprise the largest group within the School of English and are thus able to offer a wide range of kinds of study: from the earliest writings in English (studied in their own historical and cultural contexts but also in relation to new digital cultures), to contemporary American literature and culture in the twentieth and twenty-first centuries (incorporating literature and other aspects of culture, such as television and graphic arts).